Why we instinctively dislike or hate someone

 1. They’re different

-Humans are prone to outgroup bias.
-We perceive those who’re different from us in any way as outgroups.
+Humans are prone to outgroup bias.1Shkurko, A. (2021).
+In-Group–Out-Group Bias.
+Encyclopedia of Evolutionary Psychological Science, 4133-4135.
+We perceive those who are different from us in any way as outgroups.
 The differences can be large or small.
 Doesn’t matter.

 Of course, the easiest way to spot a difference between you and them is appearance.
 If someone looks different, you feel like they belong to a different, hostile tribe.
 This is the basis of nationalism, racism, racial supremacy, prejudice, and discrimination.